-9.4.1 Privacy Plan The Entity CA shall define the plan for protecting private information in the Entity CPS document.
-9.4.2 Information Treated as Private The Entity CA shall define the information that is considered private in the Entity CPS document 9.4.3 9.4.3 Information Not Deemed Private The Entity CA shall define the information that is not considered private in the Entity CPS document 9.4.4 9.4.4 Responsibility to Protect Private Information The Entity CA shall define the responsibilities of those individuals and/or other entities responsible to protect private information in the Entity CPS document.
-9.4.5 9.4.5 Notice and Consent to Use Private Information The Entity CA shall define parameters for notification and consent to use private information in the Entity CPS document.
-9.4.6 9.4.6 Disclosure Pursuant to Judicial or Administrative Process The Entity CA shall define parameters for disclosure of private information pursuant to judicial or administrative requests in the Entity CPS document.
-9.4.7 9.4.7 Other Information Disclosure Circumstances The Entity CA shall define all other information disclosure circumstances in the Entity CPS document.
+9.4.1 Privacy Plan

+The Entity CA shall define the plan for protecting private information in the Entity CPS document.

+9.4.2 Information Treated as Private

+The Entity CA shall define the information that is considered private in the Entity CPS document.

+For the Entity CA, collection of PII shall be limited to the minimum necessary to validate the identity of the subscriber.
+This may include attributes that correlate identity evidence to authoritative sources.
+The RA shall provide explicit notice to the subscriber regarding the purpose for collecting and maintaining a record of the PII necessary for identity proofing and the consequences for not providing the information.
+PII collected for identity proofing purposes shall not be used for any other purpose.

+9.4.3 Information Not Deemed Private

+The Entity CA shall define the information that is not considered private in the Entity CPS document

+9.4.4 Responsibility to Protect Private Information

+The Entity CA shall define the responsibilities of those individuals and/or other entities responsible to protect private information in the Entity CPS document.

+All information collected as part of the identity proofing process shall be protected to ensure confidentiality and integrity.
+In the event the Entity terminates PKI activities, it shall be responsible for disposing of or destroying sensitive information, including PII, in a secure manner, and maintaining its protection from unauthorized access until destruction.

+9.4.5 Notice and Consent to Use Private Information

+The Entity CA shall define parameters for notification and consent to use private information in the Entity CPS document.

+9.4.6 Disclosure Pursuant to Judicial or Administrative Process

+The Entity CA shall define parameters for disclosure of private information pursuant to judicial or administrative requests in the Entity CPS document.

+9.4.7 Other Information Disclosure Circumstances

+The Entity CA shall define all other information disclosure circumstances in the Entity CPS document.